-Before installing the top surface, implement erosion and sediment controls to prevent sheet flow or wind blown sediment from entering the leach field.
+Before installing the top surface, implement erosion and sediment controls to prevent sheet flow or windblown sediment from entering the leach field.
 This includes, but is not limited to, minimizing land disturbances at any one time, placing stockpiles away from the area intended for infiltration, stabilizing any stockpiles through use of vegetation or tarps, and placing sediment fences around the perimeter of the infiltration field.

 Provide an access port, man-way, and observation well to enable inspection of water levels within the system.
 Make the observation well pipe visible at grade (i.e., not buried).

 Maintenance

 Because subsurface structures are installed underground, they are extremely difficult to maintain.
+Manholes need to be placed in accessible locations to allow ease of inspections.

+When water levels are observed to be higher, this may indicate that clogging is occurring and failure could be imminent unless corrective action is taken quickly.
+Corrective action may including flushing the subsurface infiltrators with water and vactoring out water and trapped sediment.

 Inspect inlets at least twice a year.
 Remove any debris that might clog the system.

 Include mosquito controls in the Operation and Maintenance Plan.

 Adapted from:

 Connecticut Department of Environmental Conservation.
 Connecticut Stormwater Quality Manual.
-2004.
-MassHighway.
-Storm Water Handbook for Highways and Bridges.
-May 2004.
+2004